joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 def is_palindrome(number):
 """
 Checks if a number is a palindrome and returns a boolean based on the result.

+    Parameters:
+        number (int): An integer.
+    Returns:
+        (boolean): Boolean indicating if the number is a palindrome.
 """
     if (reverse(number) == number):
         return True